AglaiaNorza/obsidian-vault/cybersecurity/1 - cryptographic concepts.md

 	- considered insecure

 ### message  authentication
 Message authentication is used for protection against active attacks.
-Received messages are verified to be authentic: contents have not been altered,
+Received messages are verified to be authentic: contents have not been altered, the source is authentic, and they arrived timely and in correct sequence.
+Message authentication can use conventional encryption